Spontaneous collapse effects on relativistic fermionic matter: results

 \subsection{Non-perturbative aspects}

-Without assuming $\tilde{\gamma}$ is small, one needs to solve the non-linear Fredholm-like integral equations given by Eqs. \eqref{GAP1} and \eqref{GAP2}.
+Without expanding over $\tilde{\gamma}$, one needs to solve the non-linear Fredholm-like integral equations given by Eqs. \eqref{GAP1} and \eqref{GAP2}.
 By use of numerical techniques, one can find the solutions for a given $\tilde{\gamma}$, and the solutions for $\mathcal{Z}({\bf q})$ and $\Gamma({\bf q})$ are shown in Figs. \ref{fig2}, \ref{fig3} and \ref{fig1}.
-By looking into fig. \ref{fig1}, one can see that for $GeV$ particles the imaginary component of the effective mass is on the order of $\Gamma \approx 10^{-16} eV$, much greater than the perturbative estimation but still negligible.
-For Planck-scale masses, one has $\Gamma \geq 10^{2} eV$ ($m_{Planck} \approx \times 10^{19} GeV$).
-These results are compared with perturbative estimates in Table \ref{tab1}.
-Therefore, even for individual plank-mass particles, one can affirm that the effect of the SC will be negligible for single particles.